googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

   Datastore RPC calls.
 AFAIK, Datastore no longer accepts an adapter for adpating entities.
 At any rate, we no longer do it that way.
 - `Property._db_get_value` is no longer used.
-It worked directly with Datastore protobuffers, work which is now delegated to Datastore.
+It worked directly with Datastore protocol buffers, work which is now delegated to Datastore.
 - `Model._deserialize` is no longer used.
-It worked directly with protobuffers, so wasn't really salvageable.
+It worked directly with protocol buffers, so wasn't really salvageable.
 Unfortunately, there were comments indicating it was overridden by subclasses.
 Hopefully this isn't broadly the case.

 ## Comments